 Bolton is no stranger to successful regeneration projects, with an award-winning project already completed.
 The Market Place development transformed a Victorian market hall into a vibrant and buzzing retail centre, thanks to an investment of £27 million.
 In addition, a transport interchange transformed by £50 million worth of investment is also now open.

 Key areas for growth in the regeneration plan

 Key areas for growth across the town include retail, tourism and leisure, commercial and office space, education, residential and travel infrastructure.
-The introduction of SMART technology will create a fully accessible town centre, with modern town-centre residential developments and a strong retail heart.
+The introduction of SMART technology will create a fully accessible town centre, with new modern housing developments in Bolton and a strong retail heart.

 Leader of Bolton Council, David Greenhalgh, recently explained to placenorthwest.co.uk that the town must: “embrace innovation and digital technology”, as the best way to stay competitive.
 Investors should be aware that these initial plans are the start of a much longer and wide-ranging development plan in order to stimulate future growth.

 The town centre will be transformed and move away from purely retail services.
 More than 2,000 new homes will be constructed, while high-profile retail outlets will be retained and expanded.
 New leisure and hospitality outlets will increase the viability of Bolton town centre and provide for the influx of new residents.
 This radical town centre transformation will fundamentally alter Bolton’s identity by combining with the rebuilding of the aforementioned transport hub and the existing £260 million transformations of the town’s private and public sectors.

 Take a look at our new development and invest with only a 20% deposit!